 There are three primary ways online businesses make money:

 - Paid subscriptions or selling information products

 - Selling physical products (e-commerce)

-This is how Money Under 30 earns revenue.
 You’ll notice Google AdSense ads in the sidebar and under posts, but these ads actually earn very little.
 This is why even large mainstream publishers with tens of millions of page views per month still struggle to stay in business — it’s hard to survive when advertisers pay you fractions of a penny per reader.

 Fortunately, there is an advertising marketplace that makes it possible for small online publishers to make a living: It’s called affiliate marketing (also known as cost-per-action (CPA) advertising, performance marketing or lead generation).

 With traditional online advertising, an advertiser pays a publisher per 1,000 page views or per click.
 With affiliate advertising, an advertiser only pays an affiliate publisher when it refers a paying customer.
 When this happens, however, the advertiser is happy to pay the publisher a much greater sum than for a single click because the advertiser just got a guaranteed sale.

 Affiliate marketing works especially well for online businesses that are laser-focused on a particular niche.
 For example, I know entrepreneurs who run 6- and even 7-figure online businesses with niches like “swimming pool equipment” and “wedding linens”.
 If you can create content that people want to read on a very specific topic, you can find advertisers that are trying to sell products to those readers.
 And that’s the birth of an affiliate marketing relationship.

 On Money Under 30, this works with products like savings accounts, stock brokers, credit cards, or mortgages.

 With content that is directly discussing the situations in life when you would need these products, Money Under 30 creates a natural flow from reading content (our site) to taking action and opening an account (affiliate site).